kailash-manasarovar/statement/docs/timeline/2024/november.md

 - The "Find My" app suddenly appears asking whether I want to remove it or not.
 I'm still being tracked.
 - A man walks past me making porn faces at me.

+### Hackers seem to be annoyed

+- A direct message pops up: "Who's paying you?"

 ## Drugs test

 - My drugs test over the last 12 months comes back completely negative.